 - 1. Complete the "Application for Degree" with advisor and submit to the Registrar.
 Ensure the correct mailing address to issue the degree and final transcript. - 2.
-Attend the Graduate Fair to order a cap, gown, hood and other optional graduation items. (e.g. SON nursing portraits, graduation invitations, SON pin) - 3.
-If the student does not graduate as planned, he or she must contact the Registrar's Office to re-apply for graduation and repeat steps 1 & 2
+Complete ordering of cap, gown, hood and other optional graduation items. (e.g. SON nursing portraits, graduation invitations, SON pin) following directions provided by the Registrar's office and/or the SON Administrative Assistant..

+3. If students do not graduate as planned, they must contact the Registrar's Office to re-apply for graduation and repeat steps 1 & 2